FAIRmat-NFDI/nomad-docs/docs/reference/code_guidelines.md

 Please follow the following rules when logging:

-- If a logger is not already provided, only use :py:func:`nomad.utils.get_logger` to acquire a new logger.
+- If a logger is not already provided, only use `nomad.utils.get_logger` to acquire a new logger.
 Never use the built-in logging directly.
 These loggers work like the system loggers, but allow you to pass keyword arguments with additional context data.
 See also the [structlog docs](https://structlog.readthedocs.io/en/stable/){:target="_blank"}.